Chidvy/tariff-job-market-analysis/README.md

 ---

-## Key findings
+## Key Findings

 - **Manufacturing** remained structurally weak despite protection-focused policy support
 - **Construction** appeared to benefit more than most sectors from reshoring and domestic investment dynamics
 - **Retail Trade** showed weak net job growth despite broader recovery periods
-- **Labor-market effects often appeared with a lag**, rather than immediately after major tariff episodes
+- **Labor-Market Effects Often Appeared With a Lag**, rather than immediately after major tariff episodes
-- **Forecasts validated well against realized BLS data**, with forecast error below 4% in 4 of 5 sectors
+- **Forecasts Validated Well Against Realized BLS Data**, with forecast error below 4% in 4 of 5 sectors

 ---

-## Main takeaway
+## Main Takeaway

 Headline job growth can make the labor market look stronger than it really is.